artemdevel/artemdevel.github.io/_posts/2022-09-26-docker-security-notes.md

 `setuid` or `setgid` binaries.

 ## Disable inter-container communication
-By default inter-container communication (ICC) is enabled - it means that all containers can talk with each other (using docker0 bridged network).
+By default, inter-container communication (ICC) is enabled - it means that all containers can talk with each other (using docker0 bridged network).
 This can be disabled by running docker daemon with `--icc=false` flag.
 If `ICC` is disabled it is required to tell which containers can communicate using `--link=CONTAINER_NAME_or_ID:ALIAS` option.